chethaslp/liteshift-host/Events.md

 }
 ```

 **Note:** If `autoDeploy` is true and a repository is provided, a deployment will be automatically queued after app creation.
+The `port` field will be automatically generated if not provided, and a `PORT` environment variable will be set for the app.

 #### `app:list`
 Get list of all applications.